punkushal/virtual-card-project/README.md

 - **Local Storage:** To persist data using solutions like SQLite, Hive, or SharedPreferences.
 - **OCR Library:** For text recognition (e.g., Google ML Kit).
 - **URL Launcher:** To handle phone, SMS, email, and browser actions.

-## 🖼️ Video Recording

-Add screenshots or GIFs of your app here to showcase its UI and functionality.